adekbadek/notes/misc/screen.md

 # screen

-`screen` is a program that let's you run detached processes on unix.
+`screen` is a program that lets you run detached processes on unix.

 e.g. log into a VPS, start a server, then safely exit the connection while leaving the server running.